 REQUESTING LETTERS OF RECOMMENDATION

-You MUST give your faculty letter writers ample time to write for you.
-For most faculty, this means at least FOUR WEEKS in advance.
-Furthermore, asking a professor / instructor a day or two in advance of a due date is both inappropriate and may give the faculty member the impression that you don’t really care about the letter or the position you’re applying for.
+For most faculty, you should request a letter at least FOUR WEEKS in advance.
+Not only is it a courtesy to give your letter writers time to plan, but it also gives them ample time to write a high quality letter for you.
+Furthermore, asking a professor / instructor a day or two in advance of a due date may give the faculty member the impression that you don’t really care about the letter or the position you’re applying for.
 Of course, there are exceptions to this timeline, but you’ll want to be especially courteous when you make any last-minute requests.

 In addition, many graduate and professional schools have early deadlines so you must pay regular attention to these or you may miss them.

 Your letter writers should know you well, especially your academic achievements and potential.
 This means you’ve had them for at least one class and preferably more.
 You should choose professors / instructors of the classes in which you earned no lower than a “B” (unless you MUST include specific required coursework / recommendations).
 The more detailed and specific a recommendation / referral letter, the more effective it will be.
 You’ll also want to identify as many professors / instructors as possible since you’ll commonly need two or more writers for a school / job application.
 Finally, do not be offended if a professor / instructor declines to write for you – it might be that they feel they don’t know you well enough to write a strong letter on your behalf.